 If you’ve done tris for any amount of time, you’ve heard that horrible sound in transition during the early hours before the start of a race.
 Or sometimes it comes later in the morning of an iron-distance race, as the sun starts to heat everything up.
 That BANG.
-It’s the sound of a blown race, the sound of a cool, calm, relaxed start to someone’s big day being slammed suddenly into a panicked morning in hell, trying to find a tube and a pump and a lifeline.
+It’s the sound of a blown race, the sound of a cool, calm, relaxed start to someone’s big day being slammed suddenly into a panicked morning in hell, trying to find a tube, a pump, and the right bike tire psi.
 If the question is, “What bike tire pressure should I run?”
 The answer is not that pressure.
 Not at all.
 (Side note: if you’re not sure how to change a flat tire, check out our how-to article here.)

 Sure, those pre-ride blowouts used to happen much more than they do now, but that’s mostly because today we know a lot more about tires and rolling resistance and aerodynamics.
 The old school way of thinking was, get the thinnest tire you can (remember 19c tires??), blast it up to max (220psi anyone??), and double check your dental insurance deductible because you’ll probably lose some teeth bouncing around on that rough road.
 Tubular tires were considered great because you could go super thin, super high-pressure, and best yet, if you got a flat you were completely screwed and could throw your bike into a lava field.
 Tubular tires were also great for hurting your hands, making a huge mess, and forcing you into buying a special set of race wheels, but that’s neither here nor there.

 The idea in the past was that because an underinflated tire was slow and mushy, the more air the better.
 The other thinking was that a thinner tire was faster because it presented a smaller profile to the wind and ground.
 Both theories assumed that you want only a tiny bit of something (rubber on the ground, rubber facing the air) and that less is always more no matter what.